trivisonno/rtatime-sms/README.md

 * Python 3.8, Flask, Zappa, Twilio
 * If using the database feature, the [pgAdmin4](https://www.pgadmin.org/) application may be helpful, but is optional.
-* Assumes knowledge of command-line.
+* Assumes knowledge of command-line and AWS account is already configured.

 ### Installing

-* Clone the repo into your local directory for testing
+* Download the repo to your computer
 * Create a pipenv for your pip packages such as flask and/or zappa
+* Accept all of the Zappa defaults when you run **zappa init**
 ```
 git clone https://www.github.com/trivisonno/rtatime-sms
 cd rtatime-sms
 pipenv shell --python 3.8
 pip install flask zappa twilio
+zappa init
 ```

 If using the optional database, also install psycopg2 and timezone/pytz modules: